TypesettingTools/Aegisub/core/readme.txt

 3.1.
 OPTIONAL - Define NO_SPELLCHECKER if you want to compile without aspell support.

+4. Set up the build-versioning stuff.

+4.1.
+Open projects settings and select All Configurations.
+Go to Build Events, Pre-build Event.
+Change the Command Line to the following two lines (click "..."): cd $(InputDir)\core\build c:\python24\python.exe make-svn-rev-header.py
+You'll obviously want to change the path to the Python interpreter.

+4.2 Create the file core/build/build-credit.h and add this line to it:
+  #define BUILD_CREDIT "yournick"
+Of course without indendation and replacing the yournick part.

-4. Add the libraries to the linker input.
+5. Add the libraries to the linker input.
 If you compiled portaudio with wmme you have to remove dsound.lib and srmiids.lib and replace PAStaticDS*.lib with the wmme version.
 Remove libaspell-15-dll.lib if you defined NO_SPELLCHECKER.

 Link to these libraries for release: